hammadrauf/TowersOfHanoi/README.md

 # Towers of Hanoi - A Simulation
 It is an open source and free software.
 It can be used to teach the concept of "Recursion" to computer science students.
+It shows on screen a window with animated solution to Towers of Hanoi, optionally can produce text output of all disk movements.

+##### Note: It uses Java Applets.

 ## Requirements
 - Java version 11